an-thony350/multithread-chat-app/README.md

   } ClientNode;
   ```
 - The head pointer `static ClientNode *clients_head;` represents the start of the client list
-- Alinked list is used due to its dynamic size, having no wasted memory, or any client limits.
+- A linked list is used to allow dynamic growth of connected clients without imposing a fixed maximum client limit in code.
+Clients can be added and removed without shifting memory, which simplifies implementation for insertion and deletion.

 ### Networking and worker model
 - Main listener loop: